SBIG - Small Business Impact Grant

 How long will it take to receive payment?

 The processing of your grant payment started once your contract was signed, AND we received and verified the information provided in your Business Information Form.
 You can expect to receive your payment within 14-16 business days of the date that you completed both of these items.
-If you do not receive payment after three weeks from this date, please call the Business Relief Hotline at (385) 468-4011 for assistance.

 Meet Small Business Owners Who are Grant Recipients